chri4354/machine_culture_empirica/README.md

 machines and humans co-develop.
 We study the play of different games.
 Within the games different actions do have different rewards.
 The objective of the player is to maximise his total reward.
-Each game can have different settings, which in general are random generated.
+Each game can have different settings, which in general are randomly generated.
 A specific setting is called `environment`.

 To mimic cultural evolution, we are running series of game rounds, where in each